Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Methodology

 \subsubsection{The matching function}

-A real-valued similarity score $\mathrm{R}$ assumes a discrete label of $Y=1$ for \emph{genuine} pairs (\ie a true-match) or $Y=0$ for \emph{imposter} (\ie untrue-match).
-We map the actual real number to a discrete label by $\hat{Y}=\mathbbm{I}\{\mathrm{R}>\theta\}$ for some pre-defined threshold $\theta$.
-We can express the aforementioned as \emph{matcher} $\mathrel{d}$ operating as
+A real-valued similarity score $\mathrm{R}$ assumes a discrete label of $Y=1$ for \emph{genuine} pairs (\ie a true match) or $Y=0$ for an \emph{imposter} (\ie untrue match). {We map the actual real number} to a discrete label by $\hat{Y}=\mathbbm{I}\{\mathrm{R}>\theta\}$ for some {pre-defined} threshold $\theta.$ {We can express the aforementioned} as \emph{matcher} $\mathrel{d}$ operating as

-\noindentwhere the face features in $\vec{x}$ being the $i^{th}$ and $j^{th}$ sample-- a conventional scheme in the \ac{fr} research communities~\cite{LFWTech}.
-We use cosine similarity as the \emph{matcher} in Eq.~\ref{eg:matcher}, which produces a score in closeness for the $i^{th}$ and $j^{th}$ faces (\ie $l^{th}$ face pair) by $d(\vec{x}_i, \vec{x}_j)=s_l= \frac{f_i\cdot f_j}{||f_i||_2||f_j||_2}$.
-The decision boundary formed by threshold $\theta$ controls the level of \emph{acceptance} and \emph{rejection}.
-Thus, $\theta$ inherits a trade-off between sensitivity and specificity.
-The operating point chosen, almost always, depends on the purpose of the respective system (\ie perhaps higher sensitivity (or lower threshold) for threat-related tasks, in that, flagging a few extra is worth not overlooking the one true positive).
-Specifically, the trade-off involves \gls{fnr} that attempts to pass but falsely rejects—a Type 1 Error.
-Mathematically, it relates by
+{where} the face {features} in $\vec{x}$ being the $i^{th}$ and $j^{th}$ sample - a conventional scheme in the \ac{fr} research communities~\cite{LFWTech}.
+We use cosine similarity as the \emph{matcher} in Eq.~\ref{eg:matcher}, which produces a score in closeness for the $i^{th}$ and $j^{th}$ faces (\ie {$l^{th}$} face pair) by $d(\vec{x}_i, \vec{x}_j)=s_l= \frac{f_i\cdot f_j}{||f_i||_2||f_j||_2}.$ The decision boundary formed by {the} threshold $\theta$ controls the level of \emph{acceptance} and \emph{rejection}.
+Thus, $\theta$ inherits a trade-off between {sensitivity} and specificity. {The value of $\theta$ depends on the purpose of the system.
+For instance, in \tipr{security,} there is a need for higher sensitivity (\ie smaller $\theta$).} Specifically, {the trade-off involves \gls{fnr} that attempts to pass but falsely rejects—a Type 1 Error.} {Mathematically, it relates by